Shintifo/TransportationProblem/README.md

 ## About The Project
 Implementation of solution for the transportation problem using 3 different methods.

-a.
-North-West corner method,
+1. North-West corner method,
-b.
-Vogel’s approximation method,
+2. Vogel’s approximation method,
-c.
-Russell’s approximation method.
+3. Russell’s approximation method.

 ### Built With